More & More (Twice song): Promotion

 A few hours after the album's release, the group's first performance of "More & More" was broadcast live through Naver's V Live app and YouTube.
 The group promoted the song on various South Korean music programs starting with Mnet's M!
 Countdown on June 4, 2020.
 This was followed by performances on KBS's Music Bank and SBS's Inkigayo.
 In their second week of promotion, Twice received their first music show trophy for "More & More" on MBC Music's Show Champion.
 The group appeared as guests on June 7 episode of the variety show Running Man.

-Japanese and English versions

-Japanese version

-Twice's sixth Japanese maxi single, "Fanfare", was released on July 8, 2020, including the Japanese-language version of "More & More".
-The Japanese lyrics were written by Natsumi Watanabe.

-English version

-During their online concert "Beyond LIVE - Twice: World in a Day", held on August 9, 2020, Twice announced their English-language version of "More & More", which was released on August 21, 2020.

 Accolades

+"More & More" won 9 music program awards in South Korea.
+It was nominated for Best Dance Performance – Female Group at the 2020 Mnet Asian Music Awards and Artist of the Year – Digital Music (June) at the 10th Gaon Chart Music Awards, but lost to "How You Like That" by Blackpink.